Cost of Goods Sold: A How-To for Modern Manufacturers

 Tired of the chore of going through your all your books to painstakingly calculate COGS?
 Maybe some things aren’t so clear a month later — the note you scribbled down for stock losses might have been damaged or lost.

-You can have automatic financial overviews which include COGS with Katana – The Smart Workshop Software.
+You can have automatic financial overviews which include COGS with Katana – The Smart Manufacturing Software.

 Katana is always working behind the scenes, so it does perpetual inventory without a problem.
 This means your inventory is always up to date down to the last item.